SgfdDttt/sara/README.md

 # installing
 TODO

+# running the Prolog program

+## Prolog program
+Run `prolog statutes/prolog/init.pl`.
+This will load into memory the entirety of the Prolog version of the statutes, and open an interactive Prolog shell.
+From there, you can enter facts and call predicates.

+## Test cases
+Each case can be run individually, via e.g. `prolog cases/s3306_a_2_B_neg.pl`.
+The final `:- halt` statement ensures that no interactive shell remains open.
+If you want the shell to remain open, e.g. to try out other predicates with the facts of the case, comment that halt statement out.

+You may run all the cases one after the other with `bash code/run_cases_prolog.sh`.
+This is a good initial check to do to see whether the Prolog program is being interpreted and run correctly.

 # running experiments

 Scripts for experiments are under `exp`.
 For each experiment, we provide the hyperparameters that lead to the best binary score, and those that led to the best numerical score.